lidobos/ibc-app-solidity-template/README.md

 Feel free to open an issue for questions, suggestions, or discussions related to this repository.
 For further discussion as well as a showcase of some community projects, check out the [Polymer developer forum](https://forum.polymerlabs.org).

-Thank you for being a part of our community!
+Thank you for being a part of our community.!